pennersr/django-allauth/README.rst

   Subject-line prefix to use for email messages sent.
 By default, the name of the current `Site` (`django.contrib.sites`) is used.

+ACCOUNT_DEFAULT_HTTP_PROTOCOL = (="http")
+  The default protocol used for when generating URLs, e.g. for the password forgotten procedure.
+Note that this is a default only -- the protocol is not enforced by any of the views.
+There are numerous third party packages available for enforcing `https`, use those.

 ACCOUNT_LOGOUT_ON_GET (=False)
   Determines whether or not the user is automatically logged out by a mere GET request.
 See documentation for the `LogoutView` for